Serving all 26 counties across Ireland

 How much does mould removal cost in Ireland?

 Mould removal in Ireland costs between €300 and €2,500 depending on severity and area affected.
 A single room with surface mould typically costs €300 to €600.
 Multiple rooms or deep-seated mould costs €800 to €1,500.
 Severe cases requiring structural remediation can cost €1,500 to €2,500 or more.
-Optus Glean provides free assessments with a written quote before any work begins.
+Optus Glean provides assessments with a written site survey before any work begins.

 Is mould in a house dangerous to your health?